NamiDB

 Text-to-Cypher

-Natural language in.
-Validated query out.
-Schema-aware.
-Cost-aware.
-Designed into the engine, not bolted on top.
+Natural language in, a validated query out.
+Schema-aware and cost-aware, designed into the engine rather than bolted on top.

 The numbers